kubermatic/docs/content/kubermatic/v2.14/installation/install_kubermatic/_index.en.md

 It's required to setup Tiller inside the cluster.
 This requires setting up a ClusterRole and -Binding, before installing Tiller itself.
-If your cluster already has Tiller installed in another namespace, you can re-use it, but an installation dedicated for KKP is preferred.
+If your cluster already has Tiller installed in another namespace, you can reuse it, but an installation dedicated for KKP is preferred.

 ```bash
 kubectl create namespace kubermatic